 - React and Vue are suitable for handling high-load and dynamic applications with efficient rendering models.
 Both frameworks are known for excellent performance using a virtual DOM, which updates only the changed parts of the page, reducing the amount of work done and improving rendering speeds.

-- Angular excels in enterprise-level applications requiring robust features and scalability.
-Angular improves performance through incremental DOM updates, lazy loading, and more efficient change detection mechanisms.
-It’s highly optimised for complex projects.
+- Angular excels in enterprise-level applications that require robust features and scalability.
+It improves performance through incremental DOM updates, lazy loading, and more efficient change detection mechanisms.
+Angular is highly optimised for complex projects.

 - Svelte offers outstanding performance by compiling components at build time, removing the need for a virtual DOM and reducing overhead at runtime.
 This leads to faster initial loads and smoother updates.